Quickstart

 Pulse.start();

 Run your app.
-Within seconds, the Pulse dashboard should show incoming telemetry:
+Open the Pulse dashboard and check Live Feed — you should see incoming data within seconds:

 - App start events